dalesgit/logseq/pages/Epiphany-1-draft-2.md

 ## Epiphany (and Christmas)

-> (from Orthodox Church in America) *The services of Epiphany are set up exactly as those of Christmas, although historically it was most certainly Christmas which was made to imitate Epiphany since it was established later.*

-* *Epiphany means shining forth or manifestation.
-The feast is often called, as it is in the Orthodox service books, Theophany, which means the shining forth and manifestation of God.
-The emphasis in the present day celebration is on the appearance of Jesus as the human Messiah of Israel and the divine Son of God, One of the Holy Trinity with the Father and the Holy Spirit.*

-The season – what in the Catholic church is called **ordinary time** – is not just, “Oh, back to wearing Green”.
-It links the power we have celebrated over the past weeks, the power of incarnation together with the responsibility each of us has as followers of the *Incarnate one*.
-The significance of who this child of God named **Jesus** is made manifest to us who choose to follow him and proclaim it principally through **Baptism**.
-This season links **Incarnation** and **Manifestation**.

 ### Baptism

-**Christmas** as we know all too well can be trivialized.
-Each of us in this room, I believe, try in our own way to move beyond a sentimental appreciation of the innocence, tenderness, and vulnerability of an infant – to an appreciation and affirmation of the tremendous possibility and responsibility of being a grown up person – the one that infant is intended to be.
+We associate Christmas with an infant.
+The "baby Jesus."
+And we have associated baptism with infants.
+Christmas is in fact not about babies, but about a cosmic event.

-So also **Epiphany** has been kept tidy in a box for centuries as being the celebration of the 3 wisemen to the baby Jesus.
-It fills out the creché and makes it complete for the photos we post on *Pinterest*.
+**Epiphany** has been kept tidy in a box for centuries as being the celebration of the 3 wisemen to the baby Jesus.
+It fills out the creché and makes it complete.
+Here, towards the end of my many years of ministry, my most glorious memories are of the adults I have accompanied into and through baptism.

+Baptism is not about infants.
+It is about the fullness of what a human being really is. **The Glory of God.**

 > Jesus was born a human being, humble as that is, and he became known, he was manifest to the world, as the **Messiah** and **Son of God**.

 The season is marked above all by the account of Jesus’ **baptism** by John.
 The way had been prepared by the prophets – John being the latest example.
-And it was at that moment that God Himself announced to the world the relationship between Jesus and God.
+And it was at that moment that God Himself announced to the world the relationship between Jesus and Abba, Father.

 > This is my beloved son!

 And so it is that we can see Jesus’ baptism as the beginning of his ministry, the beginning of his living out who he truly was.

 The church has always intended us to see our own lives as a reflection of Jesus’ life.
 The church has always intended us to live our lives into the fullness of what Christ did in the first place for us.

 The church has always called us to recognize that we are children of God through adoption by the power of the Holy Spirit in Jesus.

 We are meant to see the meaning of our own lives through the lens of Jesus’ baptism.
 Our own lives are given meaning as we recognize more and more an identification with Jesus’ baptism.

-The beginnings of my own journey as an adult Christian is wrapped up with trying to make sense out of **baptism.** That is because it is caught up in the birth and (shortly after that) the baptism of my first born child.
+The beginnings of my own journey as an adult Christian is wrapped up with trying to make sense out of **baptism.**

 ## My own journey into my baptism